openstack-archive/fuel-plugin-xenserver/doc/source/guide.rst

     .. image:: _static/HIMN_dialog.jpg
       :width: 80%

 #.
 Add new VMs to the new environment according to `Fuel User Guide <https://docs.mirantis.com/openstack/fuel/fuel-8.0/user-guide.html#add-nodes-to-the-environment>`_ and configure them properly.
-A typical topology of 3 controller node2 + 3 compute nodes + 1 storage node is recommended.
+A typical topology of 3 controller nodes + 3 compute nodes + 1 storage node is recommended.

 #.
 Go to Settings tab and scroll down to "XenServer Plugin" section.
 You need to input the common access credentials to all XenServers that previously are used to create new VMs.